jmcoleman/news-commenter/README.md

 ## Deployment

-The project is **no longer deployed** to Heroku pages at https://news-commenter.herokuapp.com
+The project is **deployed** to Heroku pages at https://news-commenter.herokuapp.com

 ## Built With